Qowiyy-the-analyst/Qowiyy-the-analyst/README.md

 I'm Qowiyy, a data analyst based in Nigeria

-I analysed data to make an infrmed decision, and I also train people on how to become productive with the data analysis tools.
+I analyse data to drive an informed decision, and I also train people on how to become productive with the data analysis tools.

 I have an academic background in Mathematics and statistics.